pranavrao145/ccc-practice/README.md

-# CCC-Practice
+Solutions to various different programming problems, most of which come from the University of Waterloo's Canadian Computing Competition.

-Solutions to various problems from past contests of the University of Waterloo's Canadian Computing Competition.
+Only contains solutions written in Python as of now, but more to come in other languages later.
+This repository will be updated periodically.